kelloggm/object-construction-checker/README.md

   }
   ```

 3. Build your project normally, such as by running `./gradlew build`.
-The checker includes a manifest file defining an annotation processor, meaning that `javac` will run it
-automatically if it is on your compile classpath (as long as no annotation processors are explicitly specified).
+The checker will report an error if any required properties have not been set.

 ### For Lombok users